pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - EKS - EKS Cluster Deployment with EKSCTL.md

 NOTES:
 - The Dafault Disk is 80G, tunning the disk size to 20G.
-- `NAT GATEWAY` will be created by default, which is not free.
+- `NAT GATEWAY` will be created by default, which will be charged.
 The "NAT GATEWAY" is utilized for helping `EC2 instances` in `private subnet` to visit the public internet (inbound direction is not allowed, whick is the best practise for EKS). [[AWS - Concepts - NAT Gateway]]
 - eksctl will create EC2 instances in `public subnet`.
-Hense, opening `NAT GATEWAY` is no need.
+Hence, opening `NAT GATEWAY` is no need.
 Dev environment could tolerate less security for saving money.

 #### 2.3 Validate with Application

-metrices-server
+install `metrices-server` application
 [DOCS](https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html)
 ```shell
 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml